Lightweight integration of 3D features to improve 2D image segmentation: Experiments

 \subsection{LPointNet feature maps}

 To illustrate the 3D features extracted by our 2D segmentation driven LPointNet, we show some channels of the features projected on the image plane (Figure \ref{fig:ptnetImg}).
 Some channels highlight the background (a), other channels highlight flat nearby object surfaces (b) or the floor (c), which hints at the fact that they provide important information for object segmentation.
+For visibility purpose, we upsample the feature map in Figure \ref{fig:ptnetImg} and \ref{fig:ptnetImgSCP} using a 2x2 \update{dilatation kernel}